 Trade shows are the true value in our experiences with the drones you’ll see in our lists.
 These are opportunities for us to meet the people behind a brand, and an opportunity to see many drones together in the same place.
 We may produce little content from a trade show, but I assure you that the meetings will influence each list we produce from then on.

 A final note, you will see links to purchase each of the drones we present in any of our lists.
-We do make a small commission off of these links if you purchase.
+We do make a small commission off of these links if you purchase, at no cost to you.
 These are generally going to be links to Amazon and to the best priced buying option that we can find.
 We respect your dollar.
 Please respect that we keep the site alive with these commissions.
 We do not want to put advertisements on the site.
 Your conscious effort to trust us is what keeps us going, and for that we thank you!